 I said prepared but this was more in the mental rather than physical way.
-There is little one can do whilst the auction is live, other than answer the dumb questions that the viewers think of; "Can you tell me how many of these single items you have please?"
-Or, "what colour is the red post-box?"
+There is little one can do whilst the auction is live, other than answer the dumb questions that the viewers think of, such as; "Can you tell me how many of these single items you have please?"
+Or, "What colour is the red post box?"
 Or "You say the postage to the USA is £6.00 so how much is it to Texas?"

 None of these questions were asked during this auction though, unsurprisingly.

 Finally the auction ended and I was left with a winner.